-Here in Canada, the Canadian Food Inspection Agency is responsible for the monitoring and labeling of all food products in the country.
-I contacted them about this, and they were quick to inform me that this urban legend is certainly not true.
-They pointed me towards a list of additives that are acceptable under the Food and Drug Regulations.
+The agency pointed to a list of additives that are acceptable under the Food and Drug Regulations.
 This list is several pages long, and nicotine is not anywhere to be found.
-At least the part of the story where Tim Hortons keeps the nicotine levels 'below regulation standards' is clearly not true.
+At least the part of the story where Tim Hortons keeps the nicotine levels "below regulation standards" is clearly not true.
 That's due to the simple fact that no level of nicotine is allowed in food products whatsoever.
 If it was in the coffee, the CFIA would have taken action long ago.

-Tim Hortons guests expect and deserve high quality coffee that is always fresh and consistent, along with fast, efficient service and all at a good value.
-Tim Hortons would like to clearly state that there is absolutely NO nicotine ... in our coffee.
+These rumors are so widespread that Tim Hortons addresses the issue on their website, stating: "This urban myth is just that...a myth!
+Tim Hortons would like to clearly state that there is absolutely NO nicotine or MSG in our coffee.
 Tim Hortons coffee has NO ADDITIVES whatsoever.
-It is made only from a blend of the highest quality premium Arabica beans from several different coffee growing countries.
+It is made only from a blend of the highest quality premium Arabica beans from several different coffee-growing countries."

-Tim Hortons adds that it gets its coffee from several of the world's renowned coffee-producing regions and uses a premium blend of 100% Arabica beans.
+Tim Hortons adds that it gets its coffee from several of the world's renowned coffee-producing regions and uses a premium blend of 100 percent Arabica beans.

 So what does make Tim Hortons so addictive?
-Well, I really can't say.
-It's fresh and it's good, made with high-quality beans.
+It's hard to say.
+The coffee is fresh and it's good, made with high-quality beans.
 Plus, their drive-thrus make stopping for a coffee quick and convenient.
-That's enough to keep me coming back.
+That's enough to keep many coffee drinkers coming back for more.